aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-0/_index.md

 {{% /alert %}}
 ## **Added APIs**
 ### **Added WorkbookSettings.AutoRecover Property**
-The getter/setter for the property AutoRecover have been added to the WorkbookSettings class in order to allow developers to get/set option of Auto-Recovery for the spreadsheets in their applications.
+The getter/setter for the property AutoRecover has been added to the WorkbookSettings class in order to allow developers to get/set the option of Auto‑Recovery for the spreadsheets in their applications.

 {{% alert color="primary" %}}